top of page

 Extras 5

-A recently celebrated addition to Petco Park is a statue of Hall of Fame relief pitcher Trevor Hoffman.
-The statue is located behind the left-center field bullpens at Hall of Fame Plaza, facing the Gwynn statue, recently relocated to the new Tony Gwynn Terrace, giving the thought that Trevor is throwing to Mr. Padre.
+Two of Petco Park’s celebrated landmarks are statues of Hall of Famers Trevor Hoffman and Tony Gwynn.
 The statue of Tony Gwynn has been a very popular meeting spot for years and the Trevor Hoffman statue makes for another popular pregame meeting spot as well.

-Opened before the 2016 All-Star Game, the Padres Hall of Fame features a timeline of Padres and other baseball history in San Diego, as well as other photos and artifacts and an interactive video display that allows fans to view a profile of a past Padres legend.
-Outside the Hall of Fame at the Plaza are plaques displaying players in Cooperstown who donned the Padre uniform at some point in their careers.
+The Padres Hall of Fame features a timeline of Padres and other baseball history in San Diego, as well as other photos and artifacts and an interactive video display that allows fans to view a profile of a past Padres legend.
+Outside the Hall of Fame at the Plaza are plaques displaying players in Cooperstown who donned the Padre uniform at some point in their career.

 The historic Western Metal Supply Co. building, Petco Park’s signature feature, is nicely incorporated into the yard, located by the left field corner, with rooftop viewing available throughout most games.
-The building also houses the main team store as well as several suites and The Loft, a sports bar located on the building’s 4th floor that offers your standard ballpark brews and bites with several screens as well as pool and foosball tables.
+The building also houses the main team store as well as several suites and The Loft, a sports bar on the building’s 4th floor that offers your standard ballpark brews and bites with several screens and pool and foosball tables.
 The Loft is open to all game-day patrons.

 A plaza of retired numbers that once stood atop the batter’s backdrop can be viewed at the plaza inside the gate located at the corner of Tony Gwynn Drive and Trevor Hoffman Way.